Najee Mustafaa

 Najee Mustafaa, birth name Reggie Rutland, (born June 20, 1964) is an American former professional football player who played safety for seven seasons for the Minnesota Vikings, Cleveland Browns, and Oakland Raiders.
-He was a fourth round draft selection by the Vikings in the 1987 NFL Draft.
+He was a fourth round selection by the Vikings in the 1987 NFL draft.
 He played collegiately for the Georgia Tech football team.
 He set the Vikings' franchise record for longest interception return (97 yards) in 1991 and the Browns' franchise record for the longest interception return (97 yards) in 1993, though both records have since been broken.